barath-anandaraman/customer-churn/README.md

 jupyter lab
 # or
 jupyter notebook
-#From the Jupyter interface, you can then open and run the sentiment-analysis.ipynb files
+#From the Jupyter interface, you can then open and run the customer-churn.ipynb files
 # to see the sentiment analysis in action.